 If you’re considering setting up regular withdrawals from your plan, or changing your withdrawal amount, we’ll be happy to help.
 It’s important to note that once you’ve told us what you’ve decided to do, you can’t change your mind.
 Please be sure you understand all your options, and the effect of any changes you make.
 There are a few things you and any other plan owner should think about before you make any decisions.

-Prudential Savings Account and Prudential Investment Bond are medium to long-term investment plans that accept a mix of regular and one-off payments.
+Prudential Savings Account and Prudential Investment Bond are medium to long-term (5 to 10 years or more) investment plans that accept a mix of regular and one-off payments.
 They invest in the With-Profits Fund.
 Both plans also provide a small amount of life and terminal illness cover.

 You can't set up regular withdrawals while making regular payments.
 Access to regular withdrawals could depend on the amount paid into your plan and when those payments were made.
 Where regular withdrawals are available there may be a limit to the amount of cash that you can take out.
 Call us to find out more.